ajwalkiewicz/uynab/docs/contribution.md

 ## Same for any features

-Features or enhencements are welcome.
+Features or enhancements are welcome.
 Write an new [issue](https://github.com/ajwalkiewicz/uynab/issues) suggesting new feature or even better create your own pull request.

 ## Write bug reports with detail, background, and sample code